LukeMurphy/RPI/README.md

 # RPI

 --
-RPI LED Matrix driving -- the new neon
+RPI LED Matrix driving -- the new neon and video monitors

 Works are started with running the player.py